 Aide aux cinémas du monde

 The Aide aux cinémas du monde brings its support to foreign filmmakers who lead a project in co-production with France.
-Accessible to all nationalities, this selective fund is open to feature films, animation or creative documentaries for a first cinematographic exploitation in theaters.
-It may be granted before production (pre-filming subsidies).
+Accessible to all nationalities, this selective fund is open to feature films, animation or creative documentaries for a cinematographic exploitation in theaters.
+It is granted before production (pre-filming subsidies).
 Projects that have not been selected before production can be presented for completion assistance (post-filming subsidies).

 AIDE AUX CINÉMAS DU MONDE KEY FIGURES